xindalok/Bank-loans-portfolio---SQL/Data Preprocessing.md

 </details>
 <br>

-**Extract string** <br>
+- **Extracting String Data**
-Extracted the first three characters from a string column and converted them to an integer using CAST and SUBSTRING functions, storing only the numeric component of the loan term.
+  - Extracted the first three characters from a string column using the `SUBSTRING` function.
+  - Converted the extracted characters into integers using the `CAST` function.
+  - Stored only the numeric component of the loan term for further processing.
 <details>
 <summary style="color: lightblue;">▶▶ Show code </summary>

 ```sql
 ALTER TABLE financial_loan
 ADD COLUMN term_months INTEGER;